Instructors

 Communication

 Canvas Conferences is Canvas' internal web conferencing tool, but is currently disabled for the institution.
-However, Cisco Webex has ben adopted as UNLV's web conferencing and virtual meeting tool and is currently integrated with Canvas.
+However, Zoom has ben adopted as UNLV's web conferencing and virtual meeting tool and is currently integrated with Canvas.

-For more information, including a guide for using Webex in Canvas, please visit UNLV's video conferencing page.
+For more information, including a guide for using Zoom in Canvas, please visit UNLV's video conferencing page.

 1. Click on Settings from your course navigation menu.